N. V. Ramana: Central Bureau of Investigation

 While speaking at a lecture on "Democracy: Role and Responsibilities of Investigative Agencies", he discussed the evolution of the police system in India from the British period.
 As time passed he noted that the Central Bureau of Investigation (CBI) has "come under deep public scrutiny".
-According to Ramana, through "actions and inactions" CBI have often raised "questions on its credibility".
+According to Ramana, through "actions and inactions" CBI has often raised "questions on its credibility".
 He said it was the need of the hour to "reclaim social legitimacy and public trust" and the first step to that "is to break nexus with political and executive".

 He said, "The image of police is tarnished by allegations of corruption etc... often police officers approach us saying they are being harassed with change in power… The political executives will change with time.
 You are permanent", "There is an immediate requirement for the creation of an independent umbrella institution, so as to bring various agencies like the CBI, SFIO, ED, etc. under one roof.
 This body is required to be created under a statute, clearly defining its powers, functions and jurisdictions.
 Such a law will also lead to much needed legislative oversight,".

 He suggested that the proposed independent and impartial authority, should be "appointed by a committee akin to the one which appoints the Director of the CBI.
 The head of the organisation can be assisted by deputies who are specialists in different domains".